 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I own a 1 bedroom flat in Trelogan, conveyancing having been completed in 2006.
-Can you work out an approximate cost of a lease extension?
-Comparable flats in Trelogan with an extended lease are worth £197,000.
-The ground rent is £55 yearly.
-The lease ends on 21st October 2076
+I inherited a leasehold flat in Trelogan, conveyancing formalities finalised October 2001.
+How much will my lease extension cost?
+Similar properties in Trelogan with an extended lease are worth £181,000.
+The ground rent is £55 invoiced every year.
+The lease finishes on 21st October 2072

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
-Do not use the figures in tribunal or court proceedings.
-There are no doubt additional concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first getting professional advice.
+The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs without more detailed investigations.
+You should not use the figures in tribunal or court proceedings.
+There may be other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first getting professional advice.